shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 Now we're getting to the actual new data, in this example, this is just a new string field.
 It is called `customString` and can now be used in order to store new string data for the product in the database.

 The last field is the inverse side of the `OneToOneAssociationField`.
 The first parameter defines the name of the property again, which will contain the `ProductEntity`.
-Now have a look at the second and third parameters.
+Now take a look at the second and third parameters.
 Those are the same as in the `ProductDefinition`, but the other way around.
-This is important, remember to do that!
+This order is important.

 The fourth parameter is the class of the associated definition, the `ProductDefinition` in this case.
 The last parameter, once again, defines the autoloading.
 In this example, the product definition will **not** be loaded, when you're just trying to load this extension entity.
 Yet, the extension entity will always automatically be loaded when the product entity is loaded, just like we defined earlier.